-New karts are to be supplied through MGK as available from Weld-Fab Slinger.
+New karts are to be supplied through MGK as available.
 MGK designed/approved karts are the only karts allowed on the track at any time.
 The following rules apply to every kart using the track.
 Rules may be enforced by any Kart Committee member or MGK Official.